-Your nanny is not an independent contractor, they are your employee.
+Your nanny is not an independent contractor, they are an employee.

 In Washington State, employers are required to withhold Social Security and Medicare taxes, as well as Paid Family & Medical Leave taxes from their employee’s paycheck each pay period.
 Federal income taxes should be withheld based on the employee’s selections on Form W-4.
 It is strongly recommended that you also pay federal income tax.
 Employers must pay employers portion of Social Security and Medicare, as well as federal and Washington unemployment insurance taxes (FUTA and SUTA) and small employment administration fund tax.

-Attempting to estimate the annual salary with a monthly numerical calculation (a common mistake) can be confusing as each month varies in number of days.
+Attempting to estimate the annual salary with a monthly numerical calculation based on a 4 week month (a common mistake) can be confusing as each month varies in number of days.
 We use the following formula:

-Over the years we have witnessed many successful long term employment relationships and some that end prematurely due to misunderstandings that likely could have been avoided.
-Open and honest communication during the nanny’s scheduled work hours is the best way to ensure that both a family and nanny share realistic expectations.
+Here at Seattle Nanny Network we have seen many successful employment relationships, and some that ended due to preventable misunderstandings.
+Don’t wait to communicate!
+Open and honest dialogue is the best way to ensure that both family and nanny share realistic expectations.
 Our agency takes responsibility for establishing expectations for both parties based on industry standards as well as our decades of experience.

-The baseline criteria we recommend include but are not limited to paying market rate wages and benefits, drawing up a formal work agreement and honoring it, treating your employee with respect but maintaining professional boundaries, scheduling regular informal check-in meetings and less frequent formal evaluations, and considering building in a longevity bonus/annual raises to your budget.
+Baseline recommendations include paying market rate wages and benefits, drawing up a formal work agreement and honoring it, treating your employee with respect but maintaining professional boundaries, scheduling regular informal check-in meetings and less frequent formal evaluations, and considering building in a longevity bonus/annual raises to your budget.

 We offer a unique program with a range of replacement packages and a sliding scale of fees depending on the package you choose.
-This means that included in your one-time fee is a “free replacement” period, and if the nanny leaves during this time, you will receive a replacement nanny at no extra charge.
-Outside of this period, you still receive discounts on any additional fee.
-We offer replacement coverage from 60 days to 180 days.
+Included with each one-time fee fee is a “free replacement” window.
+If the nanny leaves during this time, you will receive a replacement at no extra cost.
+Outside of this window, you still receive discounts on any additional fee.
+We offer free or discounted replacements from 60 days to 365 days.